ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 ::: {.fragment data-fragment-index=1}
 >   **Three types of users** (stakeholders):
 >
->   - *Cloud service providers*: IT experts with in-depth knowledge of services available in the ecosystem
+>   - *Cloud service providers*: IT experts with in-depth knowledge of services ecosystems
->   - *Designers*: consultants or people with expertise in designing data flows but with no vertical knowledge on cloud/service ecosystems
+>   - *Designers*: people with expertise in designing data flows but with no vertical knowledge on service ecosystems
->   - *Clients* asking for the design of the data platform blueprint (e.g., partners involved in the same project)
+>   - *Clients* asking for the design of the data platform blueprint
 :::